 This week, I begin a relationship with University of International Business & Economics (UIBE), a fast-growing university in Beijing, China that is training MBA-level students, primarily in Asia (Russian, China and Far East).
 In our class, we’ll have students from Mainland China, Malaysia, Indonesia, Thailand, India, Russia, Uzbek (and Germany thrown in for good luck!).

-Our first class together will explore the nature of creativity on an individual level – what makes a person creative? – as well theories on entrepreneurship and relationship to creativity.
+Our first class together will explore the nature of creativity on an individual level – what makes a person creative? – as well theories on Fellowship and relationship to creativity.
 I’ve seen this first hand, working with dozens of Silicon Valley start-ups ,but it’s always interesting to tear it apart and try to explain it to students/practioners who are 9525 kilometers away from the Silicon Valley.

 I’m anxious to hear the students’ initial thoughts, from their perches in Asia Major and Minor, as to what their views on Creativity and Innovation are.
 Coming into our class, what do they think Creativity is?
 How is it different from Innovation?